jjsch-dev/pico_i2c_sniffer/README.md

 ## I2C protocol

-A reduction of the i2c working principle could be that there are three conditions to detect: START  DATA and STOP and that when the level of the clock pin (SCL) is high, the transitions of the data pin (SCD) indicate start or stop, but if it remains stable is a valid data bit.
+A reduction of the i2c working principle could be that there are three conditions to detect: START DATA and STOP.
+And when the level of the clock pin (SCL) is high, the transitions of the data pin (SDA) indicate start or stop, but if it remains stable is a valid data bit.

 ![alt text](images/I2C_data_transfer.png)